Constitution for a Community of Sovereigns

 1. The Golden Rule (which incidentally is a vernacular expression of Immanuel Kant's moral law applied to humans) renders both the scriptures and the church dispensable as authenticators of conduct (thereby completing the Lutherian revolution, at least with regard to the determination of behavior), though not as a means to cooperation and mutual encouragement.

 2. The growing application of the Golden Rule results in a voluntary comunalism among all Christians.

 3. Given that the married state constitutes a committed, communal unit where talents are held in common and contributions are made entirely in accordance with ability, and where resources are expended entirely in accordance with need, a promotion of family (or marriage) values means a promotion of communalism.

 At first glance this essay's emphasis on the Golden Rule seems to diminish the importance of what Jesus referred to as the greatest commandment: to love God with one's total being.
 But to love God means to comply with his commandments gladly; but his commandments are summarized in the second greatest commandment (the Golden Rule); thus we are not only to act with love toward others, we are to do so cheerfully.

-* I would suspect that all worship is to reflect a spontaneous recognition of the love of God for me and for all and will come naturally of itself with its own innate authentication, if you will.
-Such a spontaneity, since it is contrary to human nature as manifested in a fallen (separated-from-God) state would constitute an act of God's grace and is a promise of the Wesleyan concept of God's work in and for the individual, i.e., as Christians we are to look for, and joyfully anticipate, the heart of Christ in place of our own fearful hearts of pride and intrigue.
-And since this conveyance is contrary to human nature, we are to look upon it as miraculous and as the certification of the truth of the gospel message.**
+I would suspect that all worship is to reflect a spontaneous recognition of the love of God for me and for all and will come naturally of itself with its own innate authentication, if you will.
+Such a spontaneity, since it is contrary to human nature as manifested in a fallen (separated-from-God) state, would constitute an act of God's grace and is a promise of the Wesleyan concept of God's work in and for the individual, i.e., as Christians we are to look for, and joyfully anticipate, the heart of Christ in place of our own fearful hearts of pride and intrigue.
+And since this conveyance is contrary to human nature, we are to look upon it as miraculous and as the certification of the truth of the gospel message.
+Essentially as we see ourselves coming to love others more easily, we have evidence of the work of God within us and as a result can started loving God spontaneously.*